MoonPoet/xaprb-src/content/blog/2014/bring-guitar-velocity.md

 <!--more-->

-It doesn't need to be anything special -- any old classical or acoustic 6-string standard guitar will do.
+It doesn't need to be anything special---any old classical or acoustic 6-string standard guitar will do.
 All I'm going to do is tune it.
 If you can bring a guitar to loan me, please post in the comments or give me a shout on [Twitter](https://twitter.com/xaprb).